kidambiv/Get_Clean_Data/CodeBook.md

 Section 5 - Tidy Data Set

 1. Calculate average of each column for each activity ID and subject ID by using ddply function from plyr package.
-2. Publish the final dataframe in "TidyData".
+2. Write the final dataframe in "TidyData" in .txt file "TidyData.txt".